 What are the most critical components to a successful CX transformation?

 In the new context of digital, the path to differentiation in BFSI is no longer through products, location and price.
 These means of differentiation have become commoditized and are characterized by a state of sameness in the market.
-Instead, more and more industry leaders are realising that the most important contributor to differentiation and long-term profit is CX.
+Instead, more and more industry leaders are realizing that the most important contributor to differentiation and long-term profit is CX.
 While the business value of CX has not always been apparent to decision-makers, it is becoming a major strategic objective in the sector in order to gain and retain customers.

 One of the reasons why industry leaders are focusing on CX is because they recognize how significant the link is between great CX and key KPIs.
 While CX KPIs differ from company to company, they often consist of measures such as customer satisfaction (CSAT), Net Promoter Score (NPS) and a variety of loyalty behaviors such as repurchase, trust and advocacy.
 To break down how CX impacts these KPIs, it is important to establish what CX is.
 CX is the sum of all experiences a customer has with a company in the duration of the relationship between the two, and those experiences are determined by 3 key components.